jaw187/mlbgames/README.md

 # mlbgames
-Retrieve MLB games for a given dat
+Retrieve MLB games for a given day